centralnicgroup-public/hexonet-api-documentation/API/DOMAIN/ADDDOMAIN.md

 ----
 ## NOTES
 * The contact parameters of this command can be substituted.
-* If the STATUS property is `REQUESTED` or `PROCESSING`, then the domain has not yet been registered, but awaits confirmation by the registry.
+* If the STATUS property is `REQUESTEDCREATE` or `PENDINGCREATE`, then the domain has not yet been registered, but awaits confirmation by the registry.
 Poll the Event queue for any incoming information.